mattyowl/RSSMOSPipeline/README.md

     python rss_mos_reducer.py rawData reducedData maskName
     ```

-    You can find maskName from the FITS headers for your data - look for the `MASKID` keyword.
+    maskName is the combination of OBJECT_MASKID from the corresponding FITS header keywords.

-    So, for example if your data were taken with a mask called P000807N01 and live in a directory
+    So, for example if your data for an object named J0058.1+0031 were taken with a mask called
-    called `ACTTest` then you would run the pipeline with:
+    P001788N07 and live in a directory called `product` then you would run the pipeline with:

     ```
-    python rss_mos_reducer.py ACTTest reducedACTTest P000807N01
+    python rss_mos_reducer.py product reduced J0058.1+0031_P001788N07
     ```

     If you want to just list the masks found under a directory called `product` (without doing anything